sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - draft-match.md

 **Notes**

 Sensible searches for anchor candidates in sequence, and rules out overlapping candidates.
 In other words, once Sensible identifies an anchor candidate, it rules out that anchor line and all preceding lines when searching for the next candidate.
-The following image illustrates this behavior:
+The following image illustrates this behavior for the example config:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/reverse_2.png)